rayhog/aviator-jekyll-template/_api/software1.1.md

   `MATCH (a:SOFTWARE_RELEASE) RETURN a.release`
   <br>

-  Use a combination of the software nodes with relationships to query software data in Technopedia.
+  Use a combination of the software nodes with relationships to query software data in Technopedia. <br>

   The following diagram shows the software nodes, manufacturer node, and relationships.
   <br>
   ![API Image](/images/node_ex.png){:class="img-responsive"} <br>